zetxqx/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

-# Configuring Plugins via YAML
+# Configuring via YAML

+The Inference Gateway (IGW) can be configured via a YAML file.

+At this time the YAML file based configuration allows for:

-The set of lifecycle hooks (plugins) that are used by the Inference Gateway (IGW) is determined by how it is configured.
-The IGW is primarily configured via a configuration file.
+1. The set of the lifecycle hooks (plugins) that are used by the IGW.
+2. The configuration of the saturation detector
+3. A set of feature gates that are used to enable experimental features.

 The YAML file can either be specified as a path to a file or in-line as a parameter.
-The configuration defines the set of plugins to be instantiated along with their parameters.
-Each plugin can also be given a name, enabling the same plugin type to be instantiated multiple times, if needed (such as when configuring multiple scheduling profiles).

-Also defined is a set of SchedulingProfiles, which determine the set of plugins to be used when scheduling a request.
-If no scheduling profile is specified, a default profile, named `default` will be added and will reference all of the instantiated plugins.

-The set of plugins instantiated can include a Profile Handler, which determines which SchedulingProfiles will be used for a particular request.
-A Profile Handler must be specified, unless the configuration only contains one profile, in which case the `SingleProfileHandler` will be used.

-In addition, the set of instantiated plugins can also include a picker, which chooses the actual pod to which the request is scheduled after filtering and scoring.
-If one is not referenced in a SchedulingProfile, an instance of `MaxScorePicker` will be added to the SchedulingProfile in question.

 ***NOTE***: While the configuration text looks like a Kubernetes CRD, it is **NOT** a Kubernetes CRD.
 Specifically, the config is not reconciled upon, and is only read on startup.